eladalon1983/gcbcm/README.md

 # gcbcm
-This is a set of proposals for improvements of the Screen Capture API.
-(Note that the name mediacapture-extensions was already taken.)
+This used to be a proposal for getCurrentBrowsingContextMedia.
+It has since been superceded by the proposal in https://eladalon1983.github.io/prefer-current-tab/